 Adaptability is the ability to adjust to new conditions, challenges, and opportunities.
 It involves being flexible, resilient, and open to change, which is crucial in a rapidly evolving world.

-How to identify academic strengths?
+How do I identify my academic strengths?

 Take a strengths test